learn-co-curriculum/curriculum-team/philo_and_culture.md

 ## Pedagogical Approach

 We want to begin in the middle, jump to the bottom, spiral upward back to the middle, and then launch upward.
+It is fine, in early documents, to give rules or rote practices.
+Subtleties and edge cases can be saved for later.

+As developers we are loath to say anything online which means we'll have a Twitter rage-fight about subtleties of something we said.
+That impulse should not limit your providing rules to beginners.
+They are paying for our heuristics.

 ## Embrace Doing it by Hand